BestTimesToVisit.com Logo

 Top Things to Do

-Embark on a boat trip from Los Cristianos or Puerto Colón to spot pilot whales and bottlenose dolphins in their natural habitat.
-The waters off Tenerife's southwest coast are a prime location for these majestic creatures.
-Choose a smaller boat for a more intimate experience and be sure to go in the morning when the sea is often calmer.
+Embark on a boat trip from the southern coast to spot pilot whales and bottlenose dolphins in their natural habitat.
+The waters off Tenerife are a prime location for these magnificent creatures.
+Choose a smaller, eco-friendly tour operator for a more intimate and responsible encounter, ideally in the calmer morning hours.

 See all 8 things to do →